Investing in Precious Metals

 Before investing, investors might want to be sure they thoroughly understand the types of investments available.
 Stocks, exchange-traded funds (ETFs), and futures and options contracts are regulated by the federal government.

 However, not all purchases of precious metals are regulated, and fraud can be an issue.
-The Federal Trade Commission suggests consulting with a financial advisor with specialized investment knowledge in precious metals trading to help investors determine the best type of investments.
+It may be wise to consult with a financial professional with specialized investment knowledge in precious metals trading to help investors determine the best type of investments.

 When buying bullion investors are buying precious metals in their physical form, as bars or coins.
 Bullion is often bought and sold on the commodities market, but it can also be purchased from precious metal dealers, brokerage firms, coin dealers, or major banks.